janelu9/flash-finetuning/README.md

 python convert_raws_to_ids.py -i news-commentary-v13-zh-en.txt
 ```

-Do a shuffle and repartition(optional but recommended).
-The fewer partitions, the better, but the larger the memory requirement during training.
+Do a repartition(optional but recommended).
+The fewer partitions, the better shuffle, but the larger memory requirement during training.
 Setting `$num_partition` according to your node's memory.

 ```shell
 parquet_data_dir=news-commentary-v13-zh-en_parquet